 Hydrocarbons

 Hydrocarbons are the dominant method of small-scale energy storage for several reasons.
-First of all they have the a very high energy density.
+First of all they have a very high energy density.
 This means that they can store the most energy per volume of all the storage methods other than nuclear.
 A general comparison is that one litre of gasoline can do more work than 50 pairs of human hands working for 24 hours.
 Hydrocarbons are easy to utilize because we historically have used them extensively.

 Hydrogen